dragon-forge/Docs/docs/api/hammerlib/advanced/gui/basics.md

 - `this.scene = addRenderableWidget(<GuiRootObject goes here>);` inside `init()` method of your GUI;
 - `this.scene.sendUpdate();` inside the `tick()` (or `containerTick()` for AbstractContainerScreen instances)

+**Alternatively...** Consider using `FlowguiScreen<T extends AbstractContainerMenu>` to get the flowgui integrated out-of-box.
+It is advised to use XML files for `FlowguiScreen`, but you may override `GuiRootObject createRoot(ResourceLocation id)` to create GUI in code.

 ### 📦 Object
 After you have made your root, you can start adding children to it.
 If you're looking to use stock objects provided by HammerLib, create a new object builder by using `GuiObject.create("NAME")`.
 Right now there are a few existing objects that you can use.
 Call one of these functions on the bulder:
 - `GuiObject empty()` - Returns an empty object (usually for inheritance purposes);